JackyC415/sqlite-database-hotel-management-system/README.md

 # Database-Hotel-Management

-Database implemented with JDBC and SQliteStudio; frameworks Jframe &amp; Swinger
+Database application is implemented with JDBC; Eclipse Neon and SQLiteStudio.

+Application is capable of reserving rooms for incoming guests, extracting multiple tables with data; such as Employee, Department, Guest info etc.. , updating room/checkstatus, and removing guests information upon checkout.